 - Life-threatening cutaneous reactions Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) have been reported with the use of Co-Trimoxazole. - Patients should be advised of the signs and symptoms and monitored closely for skin reactions.
-The highest risk for occurrence of SJS or TEN is within the first weeks of treatment. - If symptoms or signs of SJS or TEN (e.g. progressive skin rash often with blisters or mucosal lesions) are present, Co-Trimoxazole treatment should be discontinued. - The best results in managing SJS and TEN come from early diagnosis and immediate discontinuation of any suspect drug.
-Early withdrawal is associated with a better prognosis. - If the patient has developed SJS or TEN with the use of Co-Trimoxazole, Co-Trimoxazole must not be re-started in this patient at any time. - At the start of treatment, the occurrence of a generalised febrile erythema associated with pustules, should raise the suspicion of acute generalised exanthematous pustulosis (AGEP), it requires cessation of treatment and contraindicates any new administration of Co-Trimoxazole alone or in combination with other drugs.
+The highest risk for occurrence of SJS or TEN is within the first weeks of treatment. - If symptoms or signs of SJS or TEN (e.g. progressive skin rash often with blisters or mucosal lesions) are present, Co-Trimoxazole treatment should be discontinued (see section 4.8). - The best results in managing SJS and TEN come from early diagnosis and immediate discontinuation of any suspect drug.
+Early withdrawal is associated with a better prognosis. - If the patient has developed SJS or TEN with the use of Co-Trimoxazole, Co-Trimoxazole must not be re-started in this patient at any time.